Warsaw

 Although astronomers who propagated his ideas were burned at the stake and the Catholic church placed De Revolutionibus on its list of banned books (as late as 1835), there was no turning back progress.
 The modern cosmological view - that our galaxy is one of billions in a vast universe - is this man's legacy.

-The statue itself was unveiled in 1830 and has seen its fair share of adventure.
-During WWII the Nazis placed a bronze plaque insinuating that the great man was in fact - gasp! - a German.
+The statue itself, designed by Danish-Icelandic sculptor Bertel Thorvaldsen, was unveiled here out front of the Polish Academy of Sciences in 1830, and has seen its fair share of adventure.
+Firstly, it was originally commissioned by Napoleon Bonaparte during the days of the Duchy of Warsaw, though it was supposed to be in Copernicus' hometown of Toruń, not Warsaw!
+Due to Napoleon's eventual demise and shifting borders/politics, it was decided to be erected here in (then Russian-controlled) Warsaw.
+More than a century later during WWII, the Nazis placed a bronze plaque insinuating that the great man was in fact - gasp! - a German.
 In 1942, a boy scout called Alek Dawidowski ducked the guards and removed the plaque.
 Boiling with fury, the Nazis removed the statue, hid it in Silesia and dynamited a few other surrounding monuments for good measure.
 The statue was recovered in the years following the war, while Dawidowski has entered Polish folklore as a result of his bravery.

 Metro